Valerzen88/FiftyFiftyExpert/README.md

 This trading robot uses its own integrated indicator.

-The settings are optimized for handling on EURUSD, NZDUSD  and AUDUSD.
+The settings are optimized for handling on EURUSD, NZDUSD  and GBPUSD.

 Time units are: M30 to H4